Key Takeaways

 Conclusion

 Mouth taping is a growing trend that may offer benefits for some individuals, particularly those with mild obstructive sleep apnea.
-However, the scientific evidence supporting its effectiveness is limited, and potential risks warrant caution.
+However, the scientific evidence supporting its effectiveness is limited, and risks warrant caution.

 What Are the Primary Benefits of Mouth Taping?